Can You Mix Creatine With Juice? (And, Is It More Effective)

 Creatine is optimal to take pre-workout because the creatine levels in the body will be increased in time for exercise.
 The carbohydrates in the juice will provide a fuel source for the workout.

-Creatine and juice immediately post-workout is also a good choice because the creatine will help your body with energy after intense exercise, and the carbohydrates in the juice promote recovery by stopping the stress hormone cortisol and replenishing fuel stores.
+Creatine and juice immediately post-workout is also a good choice because creatine will help your body with energy after intense exercise, and the carbohydrates in the juice promote recovery by stopping the stress hormone cortisol and replenishing fuel stores.

-It is also important to include a source of protein in post-workout meals and snacks, to provide the building blocks for repairing and building new muscle tissue.
-Consider adding a scoop of protein powder along with your juice and creatine.
+It is also important to include a source of protein in post-workout meals and snacks to provide the building blocks for repairing and building new muscle tissue.

-Related Article: Can You Mix Creatine With Protein Powder?
+- Related Article: Can You Mix Creatine With Protein Powder?

 If it is not practical for you to wait until pre-workout, or if you are more likely to forget if you don’t do it first thing in the morning, it is better to create an easy-to-remember routine than to risk forgetting to take your creatine.